• Youth Hockey Winter Travel Programs

 Fall Practices

-After teams are formed, travel teams will have one practice per week until the regular winter schedule begins on Monday, November 4th.
-The practice schedule will be posted here when confirmed.
+After teams are formed, travel teams will have one practice per week until the regular winter schedule begins.
+Click HERE for the 2025 travel team fall practice schedule.

 Registration

-Registration is handled online through our DaySmart Recreation System.
+Registration is handled online through our DASH.
 Players may pay the registration fee in full or set up a payment plan.

 When registering, ensure your player’s name is selected from the dropdown menu; DaySmart will only show age-eligible programs.